Old Is Where It’s At

-“Would you like me to take this out to your car?” asks the bagboy who looks like Mark Twain’s grandfather.
+“Would you like me to take this out to your car?” asked the bagboy who looked old enough to be Mark Twain’s grandfather.
 I watch the old man bagboy as he struggles to lift the bag off the counter and place it into my shopping cart.
 As he lowers the bag into the cart the upper half of his body follows the bag into the cart and his feet come off the ground behind him.

 “Nuewww.
 I think I can handle that myself, but thank-you anyway, sonny,” I say.

 As we exit the store, I say to my wife: “Did you see the price of that tomato?”

 “No," I said.
 "Did ... you ... see ... the ... price ... of ... that … tomato?”